oceanmodeling/fabm-oxypom/doc/joss/paper.md

 Dissolved oxygen (DO) is a key variable for assessing water quality and ecological state of aquatic ecosystems [@EC2006].
 Most existing models describe DO dynamics as a side product of more or less complex (a)biotic dynamics.
 OxyPOM and DiaMO remove  much of this complexity and focus on the key processes that produce or consume oxygen.

-A predecessor 1D long-channel version of **OxyPOM** was initially implemented by @Holzwarth2018 specifically for the closed-source UnTRIM-DELWAQ hydrodynamic and water quality system.
+A predecessor 1D long-channel version of OxyPOM was initially implemented by @Holzwarth2018 specifically for the closed-source UnTRIM-DELWAQ hydrodynamic and water quality system.
 This implementation lacked portability, and was neither findable, nor accessible, interoperable or reusable (FAIR).
-The reimplementation with the FABM API ensures FAIR principles, foremost the (1) interoperability with many hydrodynamic models; (2) applicability in different topological domains, and (3) coupleability to other aquatic process models.
+The reimplementation with the FABM API ensures FAIR principles, foremost the interoperability with (1) many hydrodynamic models, (2) other aquatic process models, and (3) reusability in different topological domains.
-We introduced vertically explicit formulations for re-aeration, primary production, and light attenuation.
+For vertically resolved applications, we added formulations for re-aeration, primary production, and light attenuation.
-Where a complete representation of bio-geochemical dynamics is not needed, **DiaMO** is an even more simplified model for quick assessments of DO dynamics.
+Where a complete representation of bio-geochemical dynamics is not needed, DiaMO is an even more simplified model for quick assessments of DO dynamics.

 ## OxyPOM: Oxygen and Particulate Organic Matter